Two options to complete the Library Media Certificate are available:

 Contact Dr. Deborah Rinio for information about the Library Media Certificate.
 This program is geared to licensed teachers who want to obtain the school library media endorsement or teachers seeking school library media professional development.

 - Master’s degree in Curriculum and Instruction, Professional Educator Option.
 The Library Media program offers an option to earn a Masters degree (M.Ed.) in Curriculum & Instruction after completion of all Library Media coursework.
 The Masters portion involves completion of 9 additional credits past the 21 required by the Library Media Certificate program, and these courses are also offered online.
-Contact Dr. Nick Lux, Curriculum and Instruction Program Leader for additional information or visit the Curriculum & Instruction website.
+Contact Dr. Kalonde, Curriculum and Instruction Program Leader for additional information or visit the Curriculum & Instruction website.

 A student may apply to the full M.Ed. program at any time during or after their library media certificate program; however, all courses for both must be completed within 6 years.
 Students who choose this option will be enrolled in two programs simultaneously: Library Media Certificate and Master's degree in Curriculum & Instruction.